-In this day and age, we know we love what we do as teachers, but it’s becoming increasingly more difficult to do it.
+In this day and age, we know we love what we do as teachers, but it’s becoming increasingly more difficult to do it and our teacher problems are real.
 Teaching is hard.
 Living life as a teacher in today’s climate is even harder.
 If you look at what the life of a teacher, or anyone in education, was like just 10 years ago, the changes are staggering.
 Though some changes were necessary to propel us into the 21st century, others have been nothing more than a seizing of power to try to make us look like the enemy.
 We know why we do what we do and where our passions lie, but it’s hard when we are being attacked in some fashion.
 One thing to remember, and Rachel Hollis put it best, is that someone else’s opinion of you is none of your business.
 (If you haven’t picked up her books Girl, Wash Your Face and the sequel Girl, Stop Apologizing, do yourself a favor and get on that ASAP!).

 It’s hard to go to work with a smile every day when you know that what you’re doing is underappreciated.
 We start this career path with all the excitement and gusto in the world, and at some point, the wind starts being taken from our sails.
-It’s not fair and it’s not right, but it is the reality and the reality is that even though the bureaucratic nonsense plays on our psyches, we need to find a way to compartmentalize those thoughts and concerns and get back to what we entered the classroom to do…to make a difference in the lives of kids.
+It’s not fair and it’s not right, but it is the reality and the reality is that even though the bureaucratic nonsense and teacher problems play on our psyches, we need to find a way to compartmentalize those thoughts and concerns and get back to what we entered the classroom to do…to make a difference in the lives of kids.

 The only way we could do that is if we are at a place mentally to do that ourselves.
 We simply can’t rely on others to help keep us energized.
 It’s difficult to put one foot in front of the other if we simply don’t want to.
 The day-to-day motions of teaching is a sprint and it seems like a quick trip of your feet takes eons to recover from.
 That shouldn’t be.
 We’re better than that.